U.S. flag

 History and Physical

 The majority of patients have a history of witnessed episodes of sleepwalking with no memory of the event.
 Sometimes, the spouse reports episodes of sleepwalking and performing actions such as relocating belongings in the room.
 There have also been reports of concomitant sleep talking and inappropriate sexual behavior during sleep.
 Other patients have presented with "abnormal activity at night," for example, waking up to find uneaten food left out in the kitchen in the morning.
-These behaviors are usually intermittent, and patients do not promptly seek medical attention.
+These behaviors are usually intermittent, and patients often do not seek medical attention promptly.
 Physical examination fails to reveal any specific findings in most patients.[15][16]

 Evaluation

 Our knowledge of somnambulism is still in its early stages.
 Polysomnography is the most reliable method to diagnose somnambulism.
 However, it is not recommended for an initial assessment of the condition because of its high cost and inconvenience.
 There are difficulties in capturing infrequent and irregular behavior, such as sleepwalking.
 A detailed history and reports from close contacts are usually enough to diagnose somnambulism.
 Polysomnography can be applied in forensic cases or when the differential diagnosis is uncertain.[2]
-Moreover, a complete review of the patient's medications, thyroid function tests, and screening for neurodegenerative diseases such as parkinsonism should be performed.[9][10][13]
+Moreover, a complete review of the patient's medications, thyroid function tests, and screening for neurodegenerative diseases such as Parkinsonism should be performed.[9][10][13]

 Treatment / Management